 No. Our goal for 2020 is to keep all of our people and the jobs safe.
 That means doing our best to ensure they keep their job with us, to ensure that they have meaningful work, financial safety, mental safety, and our support in protecting themselves and their loved ones through this medical crisis.

 With this objective in mind, we made sure that everyone who wanted to stay had their place with us.
-We focused all of our efforts on keeping the business running, the clients happy and the risks minimized.
+We focused all of our efforts on keeping the business running, the clients happy and the risks minimised.

 What measures did you take?